Megan Feldman Bettencourt is an award-winning writer.

 Megan’s features have appeared in magazines such as Glamour, Details, and 5280: The Denver Magazine, and in newspapers including Newsday and the Dallas Observer.

-To join Megan’s exploration into the nature of forgiveness, “like” The Heart of Forgiveness on Facebook.
+To join Megan’s exploration into the nature of forgiveness, follow the page on Facebook.

 Megan’s work has been nationally recognized.
 “What Happened to Abbey’s Mom,” in 5280, won Best Health Feature in the 2012 Society of Professional Journalists’ Top of the Rockies Awards and was named a 2012 finalist for the prestigious Livingston Awards for Young Journalists.